refeed/tirith-workshop/README.md

 guardrail a JSON input.

 You will learn about:
 -   Tirith CLI command to evaluate a policy against an input
 -   Tirith JSON provider
 -   Tirith error tolerance

+Here, we will create a simple authorization example with Tirith JSON provider.

 ### Preparation